 Working for the Civil Service

-Ministry of Justice's recruitment processes are underpinned by the principle of selection for appointment on merit on the basis of fair and open competition as outlined in the Civil Service Commission’s Recruitment Principles.
+Our recruitment processes are driven by the principle of a fair and open competition leading to appointments based on merit (as outlined in the Civil Service Commission’s Recruitment Principles).

 If you have any questions about the Civil Service Commission or our Recruitment Principles, we recommend contacting the Civil Service Commission directly.

 If you feel we haven’t upheld those principles throughout your application and want to make a complaint, first contact the Ministry of Justice.
 If their response is unsatisfactory, contact the Civil Service Commission

 For more information regarding other roles, please visit the Prison & Probation Jobs website.

 You can also register on the Civil Service Jobs website.